amzj3/RecipeTwist-server/README.md

 > title : title of the recipe

-> ingredients_edits : a dictionary {index:text}, where index is the index of an ingredient in the original recipe and text is the change that the user chose
+> ingredients_edits : a dictionary {index:text}, where index is the index of an ingredient in the original recipe and text is the change that the user chose.
+If the index does not exists in the original recipes, then it is an addition.

-> steps_edits : a dictionary {index:text}, where index is the index of a step in the original recipe and text is the change that the user chose
+> steps_edits : a dictionary {a.b:text}, where a.b is the index of a step in the original recipe. if .b is not part of the index, then it is a modification of step a.
+Otherwise, step a.b is added at offset b after step a. and text is the text at that step.

 **Sample Response**